-In the second part of our Raw Tuesday series guide to photo retouching we examine some of the techniques you can use to make your subject’s eyes stand out.
+In the second part of our series on photo retouching we examine some of the techniques you can use to make your subject’s eyes stand out.

 Portraits are all about the eyes.
 They’re the first thing you look at, providing an instant connection with the subject.
 Enhance them with these six photo retouching tips for making eyes sparkle.